d-oliveros/ngSmoothScroll/README.md

 ```

-# Usage - As a library
+# Usage - As a service

 Inject the 'smoothScroll' service in your directive / factory / controller / whatever, and call like this: